Nextome/nextome.github.io/docs/Nextome SDK/Android/integration.md

         context = context as ApplicationContext,
     )
 ```
-!!!note
+!!!warning
-    By default the SDK works with settings defined in the web portal.
+    By default the SDK works with settings defined on the web frontend.<br><br>
-    The NextomePhoenixSdk constructor it is possible to override some of those as described in this section.
-    But please notice that this operation is extremely dangerous and should only be made in accordance with the Nextome Team because has an huge impact on the localization's performance.
+    If you know what you are doing, you can override those settings as described [here](settings.md).
+    However, we strongly suggest to consult Nextome team before, since they can
+    degrade sdk performances and cause phone battery drain.

 ## Start localization
 To start localization, call: